tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 So, as I say, **creativity is not possible in the closed mode.** (11:51)

 > And that's it.
-Well… 20 minutes to go… Well, how many women's libbers does it take to change a lightbulb?
+Well… 20 minutes to go… So, how many women's libbers does it take to change a lightbulb?
 Answer: 37, one to screw it in, and 36 to make a documentary about it.
 How many psychiatrists does it take to change a lightbulb?
 The answer: only one, but the lightbulb has really got to want to change.

 ## 5 conditions which are conducive to creativity (12:18)

-There is one, just one, other thing that I can say about creativity.
+Oh, there is one, just one, other thing that I can say about creativity.

-There are certain conditions which do make it more likely that you'll get into the open mode, and that something creative will occur.  *More* likely, you can't guarantee anything will occur.
+There are certain *conditions* which do make it more *likely* that you'll get into the open mode, and that something creative will occur.

+*More* likely… you can't guarantee anything will occur.
 You might sit around for hours as I did last Tuesday, and *nothing*.

 Zilch.

 Bupkis.

 Not a sausage.

 Nevertheless I can at least tell you how to get yourselves into the open mode.
 You need five things: